mashlol/omni/README.md

 The `.listen(port, collections, events, options)` method takes in a port, a list of instantiated collections, and a list of event objects.
 It returns a hash containing `webSocket` and `express` which contain the raw `webSocket` and `express` servers.
 The options parameter can take the following options:

 * `static` - boolean, defaults to true.
 If false, Omni.js will not serve your `/public` folder automatically.
+* `development` - boolean, defaults to false.
+If true, Omni.js will serve the client javascript unminified.

 # Connection Properties